 Ransomware and Cybersecurity

 Ransomware attacks are usually carried out using Trojans.
 They Hackers disguise them as a regular file.
 The target downloads and opens the file.
-A ransomware can infect a machine that holds vital business data.
+Ransomware can infect a machine that holds vital business data.
 This can jeopardize the whole company.
 Ransomware is hard to detect through conventional security software.
-The best line of defense is prevention through awareness.
+The best line of defence is prevention through awareness.
 Combine this with regular data backups.

 Fake Mobile Apps